 One area that Wolves need to address in the summer transfer window is their forward line.
-Diogo Jota is the Wanderers’ top scorer in the Championship with 17 goals and is 50/1 to top the chart in the league table according to latest football betting odds.
-Leo Bonatini’s goals dried up after a stunning start to the campaign, and for Nuno’s side to finish comfortably above the Premier League relegation zone, they need to invest in a proven striker who can get around 20 goals in the English top flight next season.
+Diogo Jota is the Wanderers’ top scorer in the Championship with 17 goals.
+Leo Bonatini’s goals dried up after a stunning start to the campaign, and for Nuno’s side to finish comfortably above the Premier League relegation zone, they need to invest in a proven striker who can get around 20 goals in the English top-flight next season.
 Signing Joshua King from Bournemouth or Andy Carroll from West Ham United would not be a bad idea.

 Wolves have already been linked with a number of players, including Dundee-owned Celtic goalkeeper Scott Bain, Stoke City custodian Jack Butland, Norwegian teenager John Kitolano, Arsenal midfielder Jack Wilshere and Eljero Elia from Istanbul Basaksehir.
 What is most important for Wolves is to keep hold of some of their best players, including Neves.
 The 21-year-old Portugal international is one of the best midfielders in the Championship, and the youngster has been linked with moves away from the Molineux Stadium, with clubs such as Liverpool and Tottenham Hotspur reportedly interested in the former FC Porto star.